GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

 This last example illustrates multiple _unstable elements_:

-{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/FdCETo2dLwGmzw0V5lNT.png", alt="Layout shift example with multiple stable and _unstable elements_", width="800", height="600", linkTo=true %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/J8AWG72qYlmbAHxjxuLg.png", alt="Layout shift example with stable and _unstable elements_ and viewport clipping", width="800", height="600", linkTo=true %}

-{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/KmG1R0zGNCtdeiVULnaA.png", alt="Layout shift example with multiple stable and _unstable elements_", width="800", height="644" %}

 In the first frame above there are four results of an API request for animals, sorted in alphabetical order.
 In the second frame, more results are added to the